MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-mysql-resource-provider-deploy.md

 ---
-title: Deploy MySQL resource provider on Azure Stack Hub | Microsoft Docs
+title: Deploy MySQL resource provider on Azure Stack Hub
 description: Learn how to deploy the MySQL resource provider adapter and MySQL databases as a service on Azure Stack Hub.
 author: mattbriggs
 ms.topic: article